AtsushiHashimoto/bonito/README.md

 # bonito
-a wrapper of docker for academic laboratories.
+a docker wrapper for academic laboratories.

 # who should use bonito
 - those who want to give your student a root permission of the server.